Why Running from Discomfort Is Like Fleeing a Bear: Lessons on Resilience and Courage

 Running away from difficult emotions may feel right, but sometimes, you have to stand your ground and make yourself big.

-Pausing in the uncomfortable stillness — while your heart races and your mind conjures up a million horrific thoughts — gives you an opportunity to learn something about yourself.
+Pausing in the uncomfortable stillness — while your heart races and your mind conjures up a million horrific thoughts — is an opportunity to learn something about yourself.

-Sitting in discomfort cultivates resilience, teaching us that we can endure and adapt to an overwhelming world constantly changing.
+Sitting in discomfort cultivates resilience, teaching us that we can endure and adapt to an overwhelming, constantly changing world.

 But like any practice, it requires a consistent commitment and may take a lifetime to learn.